-The after-school/summer lab training program provides rigorous pre-internship biotechnology/biomedical and professional skills development for underrepresented and/or economically disadvantaged students.
+The after-school/summer lab training program provides rigorous pre-internship biotechnology/biomedical and professional skills development for underrepresented and/or low income students.
 The program has previously been offered in Brockton, New Bedford, Worcester, and Cambridge (serving Greater Boston students).
-For 2021, students at Brockton High School and New Bedford High School should ask their Biology teachers about application information.
+For 2022, students at Brockton High School and New Bedford High School should ask their Biology teachers about application information.
 For students enrolled in Boston, Cambridge, Everett, Revere, or Chelsea public schools, please visit the LEAH Knox Scholars Program to support training and internships for Boston-area public high school students.
 Please visit their website to learn more.

 - Go to: https://mlsc.smartsimple.com

 - If you are a returning user, log in using your email address and password.

 - If you are a new user, click on the “Intern Registration” button.